I realize you may feel like you read the word “no” on this blog quite a bit.

 So, say yes to millet!

-Turns out, millet is delicious and can offer some incredible health benefits, like –
+Turns out, millet is delicious and can offer some incredible health benefits, like supporting –

 So, What Exactly Is Millet?

-Well, you may not have even heard of it before, you’ve probably bought it – it’s the key seed in birdseed.
+While you may not have even heard of it before, there’s a chance you’ve probably bought it – it’s the key seed in birdseed.
 But it’s not just for the birds, believe me.
 Millet is a kind of seeded grass, and its many variations are actually grown all over the globe.
 Though it’s marketed as a grain, it’s actually a seed.
-It just gets labeled as a grain because of the way people prepare and eat it.
+It gets labeled as a grain because of the way people prepare and eat it.

 And lately, millet’s growing in popularity because it’s easy to grow, and can be cultivated in some pretty dry environments.
 So, it’s a perfect crop for lots of different regions, like parts of Asia, India, Africa, and the Middle East.